-- Provide CleanSeaNet satellite images and alerts to EU Member States on a regular basis for the monitoring of seas and detection of illegal discharges. - 2.
-Provide assistance to EU Member States and the Commission in case of accidental spills. - Enhance the CleanSeaNet service with vessel traffic information, models and oceanographic information. - Provide training to EU Member States on CleanSeaNet. - Develop and implement a new CleanSeaNet Data Centre for service continuation from 2010 onwards. - Organise regular meetings of the EMSA CleanSeaNet User Group, twice a year back-toback with EGEMP meetings.
+1. Provide CleanSeaNet satellite images and alerts to EU Member States on a regular basis for the monitoring of seas and detection of illegal discharges.

+- 2. Provide assistance to EU Member States and the Commission in case of accidental spills. - 3.
+Enhance the CleanSeaNet service with vessel traffic information, models and oceanographic information. - 4.
+Provide training to EU Member States on CleanSeaNet. - 5.
+Develop and implement a new CleanSeaNet Data Centre for service continuation from 2010 onwards. - 6.
+Organise regular meetings of the EMSA CleanSeaNet User Group, twice a year back-toback with EGEMP meetings.

 - 1. CleanSeaNet delivered 2,366 satellite images to Member States during 2010; a total of 1,686 possible spills were detected in the images, and alerts sent to Member States. - 2.
 CleanSeaNet provided additional assistance for accidental spills, including the delivery of 6 SAR satellite images to cover the spill resulting from collision between the Strauss and the Francia off Italy in February, and images related to the Deepwater Horizon spill in the Gulf of Mexico in April. - 3.
-The CleanSeaNet service has been enhanced with vessel traffic information, models and oceanographic information. - 4.
-CleanSeaNet training was given to 22 participants in January; in November, a focused training on the second generation of CleanSeaNet was provided to 71 participants. - 5.
+The CleanSeaNet service has been enhanced with vessel traffic information, models and oceanographic information. - CleanSeaNet training was given to 22 participants in January; in November, a focused training on the second generation of CleanSeaNet was provided to 71 participants. - 5.
 The CleanSeaNet Data Centre has been implemented and was made available to Member States in December 2010; the second generation services are being phased in gradually between December 2010 and February 2011. - 6.
 Two CleanSeaNet User Group meetings were held in 2010, in June and in November.

-Key Performance Indicator Key Performance Indicators (5.2) Result 2010 Satellite images Number of images ordered and analysed per year 2,000 2,366 Assistance for accidental spills Percentage response rate to assistance requests 100 100
+Key Performance Indicator Key Performance Indicators (5.2) Satellite images Number of images ordered and analysed per year 2,000 2,366 Assistance for accidental spills Percentage response rate to assistance requests 100 100

-5.3 HNS OPERATIONAL SUPPORT

-Financial and Human Resources Commitment appropriations in EUR Payment appropriations in EUR 493,526 297,899 Staff 2 AD and 1 AST 2 AD

-The Agency aims to disclose as much as possible relevant information regarding chemicals and its treatment in the environment in order to assist Member States dealing with spills involving hazardous and noxious substances.

-- Maintain and evaluate the network of specialised chemical experts (MAR-ICE Network). - 2.
-Develop chemical marine pollution response guides and other information support systems. - 3.
-Analyse relevant and up-to-date information concerning marine HNS transport patterns in Europe.

-- The MAR-ICE Network was maintained and was activated for two HNS spills as well as for drills. - A procurement was launched and a 4-year framework contract was signed for response guides and information support.
-In addition, a procurement was launched and a contract was awarded in December for development of vessel design requirements to enter and operate in dangerous atmospheres.
-Completion is expected in mid-2011. - To the extent possible, data on bulk liquid HNS transported around Europe was acquired and subsequently evaluated.
-Initial indicative information for some of the factors under consideration, such as the relative quantities of different chemicals being transported, was obtained.
+5.3 HNS OPERATIONAL SUPPORT OUTCOME Financial and Human Resources Planned Input Actual Input The Agency aims to disclose as much as possible relevant information regarding chemicals and its Commitment appropriations in EUR 413,526 310,647 treatment in the environment in order to assist Member States dealing with spills involving hazardous and noxious substances.
+Payment appropriations in EUR 493,526 297,899 Staff 2 AD and 1 AST 2 AD Objectives Output Objectives Output 1.
+Maintain and evaluate the network of specialised chemical experts (MAR-ICE Network).
+2. Develop chemical marine pollution response guides and other information support systems.
+3. Analyse relevant and up-to-date information concerning marine HNS transport patterns in Europe.
+3. Analyse relevant and up-to-date information concerning marine HNS transport patterns in Europe.
+3. Analyse relevant and up-to-date information support.
+In additive as launched and a contract was awarded in December vessel design requirements to enter and operate in dange.
+Completion is expected in mid-2011.
+3. To the extent possible, data on bulk liquid HNS transport was acquired and subsequently evaluated.
+Initial indicates some of the factors under consideration, such as the redifferent chemicals being transported, was obtained. aunched and a 4-year framework contract was signed and information support.
+In addition, a procurement ontract was awarded in December for development of ments to enter and operate in dangerous atmospheres. ad in mid-2011. e, data on bulk liquid HNS transported around Europe osequently evaluated.
+Initial indicative information for inder consideration, such as the relative quantities of

-Key Performance Indicator Key Performance Indicators (5.3) Result 2010 Response to requests for Percentage of responses within 2 hrs >75 100 assistance to MAR-ICE Percentage of responses within 4 hrs <25 0 Supporting tools Number of tools developed 3 3
+Key Performance Indicators (5.3) Target 2010 Result 2010 Response to requests for Percentage of responses within 2 hrs >75 100 assistance to MAR-ICE Percentage of responses within 4 hrs <25 0 Supporting tools Number of tools developed 3 3